sujiniku/tepl/docs/roadmap.md

 - Status: **todo**

-The purpose is to have a more minimal core framework, and have the file loading and saving high-level API in a separate sub-namespace: TeplFls for instance.
+The purpose is to have a more minimal core framework, and have the file loading and saving high-level API in separate sub-namespace(s).

 Continue high-level file loading and saving implementation
 ----------------------------------------------------------